nishant-nimbare/nishant-nimbare.github.io/_posts/2022-10-24-scaling-the-scaler.md

 one can see that we need to have multipe LBs and distribute traffic amongst these LBs to resolve this.

-TCP needs IP addresses to create a connection and tranfer data. so there are 2 ways to solve the above problem
+TCP needs IP addresses to create a connection and transfer data. so there are 2 ways to solve the above problem
 1. we map multiple LBs (machines) to 1 single IP
 2. we give multiple IPs to the client itself and hope that it tries a different ip on failure.